tarampampam/3proxy-docker/README.md

 ## Why this image created?

 3proxy is awesome and lightweight proxy-server.
 This image contains stable version with it and can be configured using environment variables.
 By default, it uses anonymous (information about client hiding) proxy settings.
+Logging in JSON format.

 > Page on `hub.docker.com` can be [found here][link_docker_hub].